Dutch States Navy: Commander-in-Chief of the Dutch Navy

 The rank of Lieutenant Admiral General in the Netherlands was created in February 1673 by the Stadholder William III for Michiel de Ruyter to cement his authority and prestige above the other lieutenant-admirals of the Navy and ensure undivided command of the fleet.
-De Ruyter had functioned since the Second Anglo-Dutch War with the rank of lieutenant-admiral as commander in chief, without rank to be higher than other lieutenant-admirals.
+De Ruyter had functioned since the Second Anglo-Dutch War with the rank of lieutenant-admiral as commander in chief, without rank higher than the other lieutenant-admirals.
 To put an end to this situation, but also in recognition of his great achievements, De Ruyter received a new grade of Lieutenant Admiral General.
-He was not Admiral-General, to emphasize that the authority of the 1672 appointment of Stadholder Prince William III was not affected.
+He was not Admiral-General, to emphasize that the authority of the 1672 appointment to Stadholder of Prince William III was not affected.

 After the death of De Ruyter in 1676 this rank was offered to Cornelis Tromp on 6 February 1679 to persuade him to be commander in chief of the Dutch navy.
 The delay was due to the fact that Tromp was in the Danish service as their Admiral General.
 After the death of Cornelis Tromp in 1691, the rank was not assigned to any other naval officer.
-Formally Tromp never held this rank.
-He died before he could occupy this rank in Dutch service.
+Formally Tromp never held this rank; he died before he could occupy the rank in Dutch service.
 The Stadholder-King William III then ordered that this rank may no longer be used.
-Possible reasons for this were because on the one hand the rank of Lieutenant-Admiral-General of the fallen De Ruyter looked too much like his role of Admiral General of the Dutch fleet and, secondly, William had earlier sent De Ruyter with an inadequate fleet to the Mediterranean against a much larger French fleet.
+Possible reasons were that the rank of Lieutenant-Admiral-General of the fallen De Ruyter looked too similar to the role of Admiral General of the Dutch fleet and that William had earlier sent De Ruyter with an inadequate fleet to the Mediterranean against a much larger French fleet.